juju/docs/src/en/getting-started-keygen-win.md

 Title: Generating ssh keys on Windows

-# Creating SSH Keypairs on Windows
+# Creating SSH keypairs on Windows

 This walkthrough will show how to create SSH keys for use with Juju on Windows.